godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 lot, the texture generation process can be quite costly within Godot, so having it unwrapped before import can be faster.

-Simply do an unwrap on the second UV2 layer.
+Simply do an unwrap and add a second UV layer.

 .. image:: img/baked_light_blender.png
+//Do not understand what this is talking about
 And import normally.
 Remember you will need to set the texture size on the mesh after import.